manugupta-or/homepage-v0/_pages/cv.md

 <b>Research Interests</b>

-I am interested in developing theory, algorithms and controls for stochastic systems and their applications in scientific discovery.
-More broadly, I am excited by research at the intersection of computer science, mathematics, and statistics.
+I am interested in developing theory, algorithms and controls for complex random (or deterministic) environment.
+More broadly, I am excited by research at the intersection of computer science, mathematics, statistics and their applications in scientific discovery.

 <b>Education</b>
 * B.Sc in Statistics, Mathematics and Computer Science, <a href="http://www.lcdc.edu.in/" target="_blank">Lucknow Christian College,</a> 2009.